curl C code style

 We use only spaces for indentation, never TABs.
 We use two spaces for each new open brace.

-Source code in curl may never be wider than 79 columns and there are two reasons for maintaining this even in the modern era of very large and high resolution screens:
+Source code in curl may never be wider than 79 columns and there are two reasons for maintaining this even in the modern era of large and high resolution screens:

-Narrower columns are easier to read than very wide ones.
+Narrower columns are easier to read than wide ones.
 There's a reason newspapers have used columns for decades or centuries.

 Narrower columns allow developers to easier show multiple pieces of code next to each other in different windows.
 I often have two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.